 On the Naples-Palermo route, dozens of people can be seen transporting plastic containers holding mozzarella from the Campania region into Sicily.
 On the opposite route, cannoli and Sicilian cassata (cake) boxes abound.
 This trafficking of edibles reflects a gastronomic relationship that has long existed between the two cities.
 In particular, Neapolitan pastry is deeply connected with the Sicilian variety – after all, Naples and Palermo were two great capitals of the same kingdom.

 In Sicily, cannoli are a true religion, and Sicilians have their own rituals relating to raw materials, frying and filling techniques, precise handwork and perhaps even spells and superstitions.
-Everyone on the island has their favorite cannolo, made their trusted pastry chef
+Everyone on the island has their favorite cannolo, made by their trusted pastry chef.

 of trust, while in the rest of Italy cannoli are considered the perfection of Sicilian pastry.
 They are particularly loved in Naples, where dessert shops all over town will have “Sicilian Cannoli” written on their windows.
 But there is only one place selling real Sicilian cannoli: Dolcezze Siciliane di Busiello.
 That’s because this little pastry shop is located right at the harbor, collecting the cannoli fresh off the postale from Sicily, straight from the source!